crossbario/autobahn-python/doc/websocket/programming.rst

 Opening Handshake
 ~~~~~~~~~~~~~~~~~

-Whenever a new client connects to the server, a new protocol instance will be created and the :meth:`autobahn.websocket.interfaces.IWebSocketChannel.onConnect` hook fires as soon as the WebSocket opening handshake is begun by the client.
+Whenever a new client connects to the server, a new protocol instance will be created and the :meth:`autobahn.websocket.interfaces.IWebSocketChannel.onConnect` callback fires as soon as the WebSocket opening handshake is begun by the client.

 For a WebSocket server protocol, ``onConnect()`` will fire with
 :class:`autobahn.websocket.protocol.ConnectionRequest` providing information on the client wishing to connect via WebSocket.